tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 [6][day-6], and [8][day-8].

-[Day 3][day-3] involved drawing lines on a grid and working out where they cross, [my solution][my-day-3] involved reminding myself of how to make use of:
+[Day 3][day-3] involved drawing lines on a grid and working out where they cross, my solution involved reminding myself of how to make use of:

 - Defining my own types: type constructors, sum types, record syntax,
 - Generating lists from infinite lists,